Kevin Sharp: Musical career

 After remission, Sharp worked at Great America in Santa Clara, California, while working on a demo tape, which he sent to various talent shows, and later to David Foster.
 Foster introduced him to A&R representatives and, by 1996, Sharp was signed to Asylum Records.
 His first album, Measure of a Man, was released in September 1996.
 The album's first single, a cover version of the R&B artist Tony Rich's "Nobody Knows", spent four weeks at number one on the Billboard Hot Country Singles & Tracks chart.
 He became a spokesperson for the Make-A-Wish Foundation, and was awarded the foundation's Wish Granter of the Year award, in 1997.
 He was named New Touring Artist of the Year by the Country Music Association and nominated for Top New Male Vocalist award by the Academy of Country Music.

 In 1998, Sharp collapsed backstage at the TNN Music City News Country Awards, and was rushed to the hospital for emergency surgery, due to problems with steel rods in his hip.
 As a result, he had to cancel several tour dates.
 Measure of a Man produced two more top 10 country singles, "She's Sure Taking It Well" and "If You Love Somebody".
 The album's fourth single, "There's Only You", peaked at No. 43.
 His second album, Love Is, released in 1998 on Asylum, failed to produce any successful singles, and Sharp was dropped from Asylum's roster.

 Sharp continued to perform as a musician, as well as a motivational speaker, and was also a spokesperson for the Make-A-Wish Foundation.
 Sharp wrote a book, Tragedy's Gift, and published it in 2004.
-His third album, Make a Wish, was released on the independent Cupit Records label in 2005, although none of its four singles charted.
+His third album, Make a Wish, was released on the independent Cupit Records label in 2005, although none of its five singles charted.

 Death

-Sharp died on April 19, 2014, at the age of 43, of complications from stomach surgeries and digestive issues.
+Sharp died on April 19, 2014, at the age of 43, of complications from stomach surgeries and digestive problems.
 He was survived by his mother Elaine Sharp, his ex-wife Traci Williams Sharp, and his siblings Lisa, Mary, Ron, Greg, Richard, Larry, and Genni.
 Kevin was preceded in death by his father, Glen Sharp, in 2009.
-Sharp never re-married.
+Sharp never remarried.